PsyTeachR/ads-v1/docs/06-joins.md

 `customers` has id, city and postcode for five customers 1-5.

 -   `1:5` will fill the variable `id` with all integers between 1 and 5.
--   `city` and `code` both using the `c()` function to enter multiple strings.
-Note that each entry is contained within its own quotation marks, apart from missing data which is recorded as `NA`.
+-   `city` and `code` both use the `c()` function to enter multiple strings.
+Note that each entry is contained within its own quotation marks, apart from missing data, which is recorded as `NA`.
 -   When entering data like this, it's important that the order of each variable matches up.
 So number 1 will correspond to "Port Ellen" and "PA42 7DU".